-The payout limit is the maximum amount the bookmaker will pay out if a bet you have placed is successful.
-These amounts are usually into the tens or hundreds of thousands for most bets, so won’t affect the vast majority of our wagers.
+The payout limit is the maximum amount the bookmaker will pay if a bet you have placed is successful.
+These amounts are usually well into the tens or hundreds of thousands of pounds for most bets, so won’t affect the vast majority of our wagers.
 This cap can be hit with accumulators though, or by those who bet high stakes.

 For example, let’s say that the bookmaker has a max payout of £10,000.
 You place a bet of £100 at odds of 1000/1, which would return £100,000 profit if you won.
 But the bookmaker would only pay out £10,000 regardless, so your stake was 10x higher than it needed to be to get the same payout.
-The bet will be still be accepted as your stake is under the maximum bet amount and you will lose the full stake should the bet lose.
-You won’t be paid out the full amount should the bet win.
+The bet will be still be accepted though, as your stake is under the maximum bet amount, so you would lose the full stake should the bet lose and not be paid out the full amount should the bet win.

-The bookmakers make you responsible for knowing the maximum you can win, then adjusting your stake accordingly to make sure that it’s in line with their terms and conditions.
+It’s your responsibility to understand the maximum payout, then adjust your stake accordingly to make sure that it’s in line with their terms and conditions.

 Do I Need to Pay Tax on my Winnings?

-Tax is an area that many people get confused about when it comes to online gambling or any form of gambling within the UK for that matter.
-There are two separate legislations in place for both punters and bookies.
+Tax is an area that many people get confused about when it comes to gambling, online or otherwise.

 As a punter you pay no tax on any of your winnings.
-This doesn’t matter if you’re a professional bettor or a recreational bettor, you won’t need to pay any tax on this.
+It doesn’t matter if you’re a professional bettor or a recreational bettor, you won’t need to pay any tax.

 Originally the punter was taxed on their bets.
-This tax was applied by the bookmaker who were asked for 6% from the government and passed if off as a 9% tax to the punter.
-You were able to choose if you wanted to pay the tax on the amount staked or the amount won at the point of placing your bet.
+This tax was applied by the bookmaker who was asked for 6% from the government and passed it off as 9% tax to the punter.
+You were able to choose if you wanted to pay the tax on the amount staked or the amount won at the time of placing your bet.

 Laws changed in 2001 and the government decided that it was time to start making some money from one of the fastest growing industries in the world.
 A 15% tax on gross profits was included at the point of supply, which would hit the bookies rather than the punters.

-However, this caused many companies to simply move offshore and take advantage of tax havens such as Gibraltar and the Isle of Man.
-It meant that they were paying around 1% of tax compared with the 15% set out by the British Government, whilst still being able to work with UK based customers.
+However, this caused many bookmakers to simply move offshore and take advantage of tax havens such as Gibraltar and the Isle of Man.
+It meant that they were paying around 1% of tax compared with the 15% set out by the British Government, whilst still being able to trade to UK based customers.

-In 2014 the rules changed again and this time the 15% tax was changed from the point of supply to the point of consumption.
-This meant that it now didn’t matter where you were based, if the bookmaker was earning money from players within the UK, they would be taxed on this.
+In 2014 the rules changed again, and this time the 15% tax was changed from the point of supply to the point of consumption.
+This meant that it now didn’t matter where you were based, if the bookmaker was earning money from players in the UK, they would be taxed on this.

-A further change is implemented in 2019 called the Point of Consumption Tax for Remote Gambling.
-This tax see’s the rate increase to 21% for “games of chance” that a bookmaker offers.
+A further change was implemented in 2019 called the Point of Consumption Tax for Remote Gambling.
+This tax saw the bookmaker’s rate increase to 21% for ‘games of chance’.
 These include the likes of roulette, blackjack, slots, craps and the vast majority of casino games.
-Whilst the increase will be felt by the gambling companies, the likelihood is that the punter will be hit as well due to the fact that gambling company will change their margins for these “chance-type” games.
+Whilst the increase will be felt by the gambling companies the likelihood is that the punter will be hit as well, as the gambling companies will change their margins for these specific games to offset the tax change.

-As you may or may not know, a lot of major brands are based abroad, such as BetVictor, 888, Betfred, bet365 and Unibet, to name just a few.
+As you may or may not know, a lot of major brands are based abroad; BetVictor, 888, Betfred, bet365 and Unibet, to name just a few.
 As stated above, a lot are there for the tax relief that they get.

-Take Gibraltar for example, where a lot of companies are either based or have parts of their business there.
-In terms of tax, they pay just 10% corporation tax compared to 20% in the UK.
-But they are also able to write off any VAT paid for things like marketing.
-So, whilst they will likely already have significant marketing budgets in place, residing in a tax haven aboard means they can essentially boost this by 20%, meaning multiple millions either reinvested or saved.
+Take Gibraltar for example, where a lot of companies are either officially based or have parts of their business stationed there.
+They pay just 10% corporation tax compared to 20% in the UK, but they are also able to write off any VAT paid for things like marketing.
+So, whilst they will likely already have significant marketing budgets in place, residing in a tax haven abroad means they can essentially boost this by 20%, so multiple millions are either reinvested or saved.

 A lot of the brands work in other countries outside of the UK as well.
-So, whilst the UK charges they what minimum 15% at the point of consumption tax, this might not be in place with other counties meaning that they save a huge amount of tax with international bettors.
+So, whilst the UK charges them 15% tax at the point of consumption, this might not be in place with other countries meaning that they save a huge amount of tax with international bettors.

-What we will say is that most of the bigger betting firms do have UK-based offices where they run a lot of their business from in terms of customer support.
-So, whilst you may see them registered aboard, their point of contact will often be in the UK for customer service-type relations.
+Most of the bigger betting firms still have UK-based offices where they run a lot of their business from in terms of customer support.
+So, whilst you may see them registered abroad, their point of contact will often be in the UK.

 The Demise of the High Street Betting Shop

-There is little argument that the increase in popularity of online betting has been one of the biggest reasons why the high street betting scene is starting to fade a little.
-That coupled with the fact that high streets in general are becoming like ghost towns with out of town shopping and online shopping being much more practical for most.
+There is little argument that the increase in popularity of online betting has been one of the biggest reasons why the high street betting scene is starting to fade.
+That, coupled with the fact that high streets countrywide are turning into ghost towns, with out of town and online shopping proving much more practical for most.

-It’s also pretty fair to say that the main reason that many betting shops still exist is down to Fixed Odds Betting Terminals (FOBTs) that are scattered around the vast majority of betting shops.
+It’s also fair to say that the reason many betting shops still exist is down to the Fixed Odds Betting Terminals (FOBTs) that can be found in the vast majority of betting shops.

-It’s these machines that come in as huge money makers for most bookmaker and are so lucrative that often the same company will open up shops either on the same high street or within very close proximity.
+These machines have been huge money makers for high street bookies, and are so lucrative that often the same company will open up multiple shops either on the same high street or within very close proximity of each other.

-But this is all going to change in in 2019.
-The government rolled out a legislation that limits these FOBTs to just £2 a spin.
-Given that some allow you to spend up to £200 per spin in their current state, it will see a huge decrease on the amount of money they can make.
+But this all changed in 2019.
+The government rolled out legislation that limits these FOBTs to just £2 a spin.
+Given that some would previously allow you to spend up to £200 per spin you can imagine the difference this has made.

-This all has a negative effect on the profit that the high street bookmakers can make.
 William Hill have already come out and stated that there could be up to 900 betting shops (over 10% total shops in the country) close down as a result of this legislation, putting 4,500 jobs at risk as a result.
-Given that numbers have already been in steep decline over the last decade or so, it could be the final nail in the coffin for the high street bookmaker.
+Given that betting shop numbers have been in steep decline over the last decade or so, it could be the final nail in the coffin for the high street bookmaker.

-The alternative of all this comes in the form of online betting.
-To give you an idea, here are some industry stats showing the rise or decline of certain sectors in the gambling industry from 2016 to 2017:
+The alternative to all this comes in the form of online betting.
+To give you an idea, here are some telling industry stats from 2016 to 2017:

 - Total Gross Gambling Yield – 4.5% increase